jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/optimism-bias/index.md

 standards.
 And close that cycle triggering the fixes required, as soon as possible, to keep the business up and running.
-You can have all of that with [Continuous Hacking](../../services/continuous-hacking/) and coordinating your team and stakeholders with an Attack Surface Manager.
+You can have all of that with [Continuous Hacking](../../services/continuous-hacking/) and coordinating your team and stakeholders with an
+Attack Resistance Management platform.

 We hope you have enjoyed this post, and we look forward to hearing from you.
 [Do get in touch with us\!](../../contact-us/)